Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``media.gmp-manager.lastEmptyCheck``: When the gmp-manager last checked for updates and there was nothing to install as seconds since Jan 1, 1970.

+- ``nimbus.qa.pref-1``: Used to monitor the results of pref-setting test experiments.

+- ``nimbus.qa.pref-2``: Used to monitor the results of pref-setting test experiments.

 attribution
 ~~~~~~~~~~~